Blog

 “In the past, we had to rely on experienced technicians to manually adjust tool paths.
 Now, the software can directly recommend optimal paths, tools, and cutting parameters, eliminating a lot of unnecessary trial cuts,” said a factory manager from Suzhou, Jiangsu.
 Since implementing their new system, their monthly tool consumption has decreased by 22%, and manual programming time has been reduced by more than 50%.

-Beyond smart manufacturing upgrades, green practices have also become a rising focus within the industry.
-Many machining enterprises are experimenting with water-soluble cutting fluids, energy-efficient spindle motors, and even solar panels to power some equipment, all in an effort to reduce their carbon footprint.
-A machining park in Shandong has gone a step further, using AI systems to coordinate plant-wide energy usage schedules, avoiding simultaneous startup of heavy-load equipment during peak hours, resulting in significant energy savings.
+Beyond smart manufacturing, green practices are a rising industry focus.
+Many companies now use water-soluble cutting fluids.
+They are also adopting energy-efficient spindle motors.
+Some even power equipment with solar panels.
+These efforts aim to reduce their carbon footprint.
+A machining park in Shandong has advanced further.
+It uses AI to coordinate plant-wide energy schedules.
+This system avoids simultaneous startup of heavy-load equipment during peak hours.
+The result has been significant energy savings.

-Industry experts point out that within the next five years, green energy efficiency and intelligent systems will become core metrics in evaluating a CNC factory’s competitiveness.
-For small and medium-sized enterprises looking to escape the “red ocean” of price-based competition, the path forward lies in improving across multiple dimensions — from machining efficiency and process stability to environmental performance — rather than relying solely on cost advantages.
+Industry experts point out a key trend.
+Within the next five years, green energy efficiency will become a core competitiveness metric.
+Intelligent systems will also be vital for evaluating a CNC factory.
+For small and medium-sized enterprises, escaping the “red ocean” of price competition is crucial.
+Their path forward lies in improving across multiple dimensions.
+This includes boosting machining efficiency and process stability.
+Enhancing environmental performance is also essential.
+They must move beyond relying solely on cost advantages.